joshdutcher/wichitaradar/README.md

 - UptimeRobot monitors site availability
 - Sentry integration for client-side error tracking
+- Server-side error handling with detailed logging in development and user-friendly messages in production
 - Automatic instance wake-up on Render to prevent cold starts
 - Daily health checks to ensure service availability